 The Performance Test, Form A Rating Guide gives detailed directions for rating the Performance Test and specific criteria for rating each item.
 It is printed on yellow paper and is included in the shipment of test materials from the Department.
 In rating the students' test booklets, each rater should follow the procedures in the rating guide.
-The rating should be completed prior to June 13, 2019, the date when answer sheets must be submitted to the scanning centers.
+The rating should be completed as soon as possible after the administration of the Performance Test and no later than June 16, 2022, the final date by which answer sheets must be submitted to the scanning centers.